 In short, keyword difficulty indicates how difficult is to rank for a specific keyword.
 Similar to popularity, this is a metric to consider when analyzing keyword.
 Currently, this data is not provided by the stores.
 However, there are a few marketing tools, which can help you with that.
-One indicator would be the number of apps ranking for a specific keyword available in App Radars Keyword Rankings feature.
+App Radar provides a Difficulty score ranging from 1 to 100.
 In general, if the number is high you can expect this keyword is difficult to rank for.
+Another indicator for Keyword difficulty would be the number of apps ranking for a specific keyword available in App Radars Keyword Rankings feature.

 Since keyword rankings can change rapidly, it is good idea to track the ones that are important.
 This way you don’t miss a ranking change and make sure to take action if your rankings drop.